EVDW/knp-colorize/README.md

 Usage
 -----

-For guys who just need to colorize messages with simple tags.
+For guys who just need to colorize php messages with simple tags.

 Installation
 ------------